edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 ```
 ![image](EdgeX_GettingStartedSDKBuild.png)

-If there are no errors, your service is create and put in the
+If there are no errors, your service is created and put in the
 `~/go/src/github.com/edgexfoundry/device-simple/cmd/device-simple` folder.
 Look for the `device-simple` executable in the folder.

 ## Run your Device Service